CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 11. On the **Review and finish** page, click **Create project**.

-## Task 4: Add a sources to the knowledge base
+## Task 4: Add a source to the knowledge base

 In this task, you will learn how to **add sources to the knowledge base** in your Question Answering project, providing documents or data that will help the model generate relevant answers.